syncfusion-content/wpf-docs/wpf/IntegerTextBox/Getting-Started.md

    {:.prettyprint}

-> Note:* If you do not set any value to the IntegerTextBox then the default value will be as follows: * If the UseNullOption is set to true then, * Value of the NullValue property will be the default value. * Otherwise * Zero will be the default value (based on the MinValue and MaxValue the default value will change).
+N>* If you do not set any value to the IntegerTextBox then the default value will be as follows: * If the UseNullOption is set to true then, * Value of the NullValue property will be the default value. * Otherwise * Zero will be the default value (based on the MinValue and MaxValue the default value will change).

 See Also